sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/rest-api.rst

 Swagger REST APIs
 =========

-Fire Insights enables you to use **Swagger REST APIs**.
+Sparkflows enables you to use **Swagger REST APIs**.
 It can be accessible only when the admin provides the privilege to access it.

 This document outlines the steps to enable Swagger for REST APIs.